 The federal government counts about 341,000 Native American-owned small businesses in the U.S., generating over $46 billion in revenue annually.
 Few of those businesses were started with the support of bank financing and loans when compared with all American business owners, threatening the stability of those enterprises in the long term.

-During the COVID-19 pandemic, when companies were less likely to receive Paycheck Protection Program assistance and gained less funding than businesses in non-tribal areas.
+During the COVID-19 pandemic, companies were less likely to receive Paycheck Protection Program assistance and gained less funding than businesses in non-tribal areas.
 While several federal programs focus on expanding financial literacy and incentivizing banks to provide financing, many Native American business owners also create incubators and other support structures to help the next generation succeed.

 Foster Native American Business Growth With Southeastern Oklahoma State University